ivanluk914/LLM-Continuous-Pretraining-Workflow/README.md

-# Large Language Model Continuous Pretraining Workflow
+# LLM Continuous Pretraining Workflow

 This repository outlines the workflow for preparing datasets and training/upscaling large language models (LLMs) using the Hugging Face ecosystem.
 It includes steps to preprocess custom datasets, adapt existing models, and perform continuous pretraining.